Quick Links

 • Parent volunteers stay to read stories to a small group of children.
 Stories and clapping out the syllables in words.

-Additional support for children
+Additional support for children - nursery

 • Box Clever takes place every day to support key vocabulary.